Period two solution for a class of distributed delay differential equations: Examples

-with $f(x)=r\sin x,$ where $r>0$.
-In Appendix B, we show that equation (\ref{eq:Ex1}) can be transformed to the form of equation (\ref{eq:DDDE}).

-Let us consider the existence of period $2$ solution of (\ref{eq:DDDE}) with $f(x)=r\sin x$.
-The corresponding ODE (\ref{eq:Hameq}) with $f(x)=r\sin x$ is a well-known pendulum equation.
-We have the following result, see Appendix C for detail. \begin{thm} Let $f(x)=r\sin x,\ r>0$.
-Equation (\ref{eq:DDDE}) has a SSPS if and only if $r>\pi^{2}/2$.
+with $g(x)=r\sin x,$ where $r>0$.
+In Appendix B, we show a transformation between equations (\ref{eq:Ex1}) and (\ref{eq:DDDE}) with $g(x)=x$.
+Here, we consider the existence of an SSPS of (\ref{eq:DDDE}) with $f(x)=r\sin x$ and $g(x)=x$.
+One can see that the system of ODEs (\ref{eq:Hameq}) with $f(x)=r\sin x$ and $g(x)=x$ is a well-known pendulum equation.
+We denote by $\text{cn},\ \text{sn},\ \text{dn}$ Jacobi elliptic functions.
+See \cite{Byrd,Meyer:2001} for the fundamental properties of the Jacobi elliptic functions.
+We then obtain the following result. \begin{thm} Let $f(x)=r\sin x,\ r>0$ and $g(x)=x$.
+Equation (\ref{eq:DDDE}) has an SSPS if and only if $r>\pi^{2}/2$.
 The SSPS is expressed as